DarainMathur/Case-Study-1/README.md

 POSSIBLE IMPOROVEMENTS:

-1.Collect more data to reduce overfitting.
+1. Collect more data to reduce overfitting.

-2.Do more EDA to filter out features that made minimal impact on model accuracy.
+2. Do more EDA to filter out features that made minimal impact on model accuracy.

 3. Experiment with more hyper-parameter tuning to improve performance.